 We are in the business of managing individually tailored investment portfolios.
 Our firm provides continuous advice to a client regarding the investment of client funds based on their unique needs.
 Through personal discussions in which goals and objectives based on a client's particular circumstances are established, we develop their personal investment policy or an investment plan with an asset allocation target and create and manage a portfolio based on that policy and allocation targets.
 We will also review and discuss a client’s prior investment history, as well as family composition and background.

 Account supervision is guided by the stated objectives of the client (e.g., maximum capital appreciation, growth, income, or growth, and income), as well as tax considerations.
 Clients may impose reasonable restrictions on investing in certain securities, types of securities, or industry sectors.
-For example:

 The key to effective portfolio management is the long-term mix of assets.
 Generally, that means stocks, bonds, and "cash" such as certificates of deposit.
 There are others, often referred to as alternative investments, such as real estate, commodities, and derivatives.